 3. I can comfortably manage my workload.

-Workload stress is more likely to come from fears or concerns employees have about the consequences of not getting everything done on time and perfectly than purely from how much work they have, if they are not required to consistently work overtime.
+Workload stress is more likely to come from fears or concerns employees have about the consequences of not getting everything done on time and perfectly than purely from how much work they have, if they aren't required to consistently work overtime.
 The way you communicate could negatively affect any insecurities your employees may have.
 In either case, facilitating the workshop on Workload management can help put the issues on the table for a constructive conversation.
-Another very effective way to reduce workload stress is to discuss priorities with each employee so that if they are unable to get everything done in a day, they are clear on which tasks matter most to you and what can wait for another day.
+Another very effective way to reduce workload stress is to discuss priorities with each employee so that if they're unable to get everything done in a day, they are clear on which tasks matter most to you and what can wait for another day.

 If your members are experiencing or at risk of burnout, Burnout response for leaders contains helpful information as well as an organizational assessment and prevention strategies.